 AWS has now applied this same logic to their regional reserved instances.
 Now, if you have a reserved instance, you don’t need to worry about accidentally losing it if your infrastructure needs change.

-For example, if you’ve been using your m4.large reserved instance for 6 months, and now you need an m4.xlarge instance, you can make the change and AWS will still apply the reserved instance against your instance.
+instance, you can make the change and AWS will still apply the reserved instance against your instance.
 In this case, it will apply it for 30 minutes of each hour.
 Standard On Demand pricing will apply for the other 30 minutes.

-Going a bit further, if you have 2 m4.large reserved instances, and an m4.xlarge EC2 instance running, AWS will now apply both reserved instances against your single EC2 instance.
+EC2 instance running, AWS will now apply both reserved instances against your single EC2 instance.
 Each will apply for 30 minutes of each hour.

 The new instance size flexibility applies only to EC2 instances and reserved instances within the same EC2 instance family (T2, M3, M4, C3, C4, etc.)